hastoloid/forest_growth_model_emulator/README.md

 <b>The FC_RNN_Model architecture contains the modules:</b>

 1. The dense (fully connected) network for the static inputs = site info & forest variables (i.e. the starting year status)
-2. An RNN network the takes the daily weather data time series as input (for 25 years)
+2. An RNN network the takes the yearly or monthly weather data time series as input (for 25 years)

 The fully connected block's outputs are connected to the RNN hidden state (and cell state with LSTM) initial inputs (h0, c0), and replicated for selectable number of bottom layers if the nuber of the RNN layers > 1.